stanfordroboticsclub/StanfordQuadruped/README.md

 - Battery voltage
     - If you power the robot with anything higher than 8.4V (aka >2S) you'll almost certainly fry all your expensive servos!
     - Also note that you should attach a lipo battery alarm to your battery when running the robot so that you are know when the battery is depleted.
 Discharging your battery too much runs the risk of starting a fire, especially if you try to charge it again after it's been completely discharged.
 A good rule-of-thumb for know when a lipo is discharged is checking whether the individual cell voltages are below 3.6V.
+- Feet!
+    - Using the bare carbon fiber as feet works well for grippy surfaces, including carpet.
+If you want to use the robot on a more slippery surface, we recommend buying rubber grommets (McMaster #90131A101) and fastening them to the pre-drilled holes in the feet.

 ## Help
 - Feel free to raise an issue (https://github.com/stanfordroboticsclub/StanfordQuadruped/issues/new/choose) or email me at nathankau [at] stanford [dot] edu